AathreyaG/reactai-starter/analysis.md

-**Detailed Analysis of the Problem Statement:**

-- **Objective:** Develop an application for the GSA Acquisition Workforce to manage the Global Supply catalog, enabling upload, curation, and publication of the catalog on platforms like FedMall or GSA Advantage.

-- **Key Features:**
-  - **CSV Upload:** Users should be able to upload CSV files through a web interface.
-The application must handle varying file sizes.
-  - **Catalog Management:** Users should be able to search and edit product catalogs.
-  - **Export Functionality:** Users should be able to download or publish the entire catalog to GSA marketplaces.

-- **Data Structure:** The catalog data includes fields such as NSN, rep_office, common_name, Description, Price, UI, and AAC.

-- **User Interaction:** The application should provide a seamless user experience for uploading, searching, editing, and exporting catalog data.

-- **Tech Stack:**
-  - Frontend: React, USWDS components
-  - Backend: Node.js, Restful APIs, Sequelize
-  - Database: Postgres
-  - Platform: AWS

-- **Team Composition:**
-  - 2 Frontend Engineers
-  - 2 Backend Engineers
-  - 1 Platform Engineer

-**Assumptions:**

-- Users have basic technical knowledge to interact with web applications.
-- The CSV format is consistent and validated before upload.
-- The application will initially support only English language.
-- Security and authentication are not the primary focus for the MVP but will be considered for future development.

-**Areas of Uncertainty or Ambiguity:**

-- Specific requirements for CSV file validation (e.g., maximum file size, mandatory fields).
-- Detailed user roles and permissions for catalog management.
-- Specific platforms for publication (e.g., FedMall, GSA Advantage) and their integration requirements.
-- Handling of concurrent uploads or edits by multiple users.

-**MVP Plan (5-6 hours of development time):**

-1. **Frontend:**
-   - Develop a simple web interface using React and USWDS components for CSV upload.
-   - Implement a basic search functionality for catalog items.
-   - Display catalog items in a tabular format.

-2. **Backend:**
-   - Set up a Node.js server with RESTful API endpoints for CSV upload and catalog retrieval.
-   - Use Sequelize to interact with a Postgres database to store catalog data.
-   - Implement basic error handling and validation for CSV uploads.

-3. **Platform:**
-   - Deploy the application on AWS using a simple architecture (e.g., EC2 for hosting, S3 for file storage).
-   - Ensure basic scalability and reliability.

-**Stretch Goal:**

-- Implement editing functionality for catalog items.
-- Add export functionality to download the catalog as a CSV file.

-**Deliverables:**

-- A web interface for CSV upload and catalog search.
-- Backend API endpoints for CSV processing and data retrieval.
-- A deployed application on AWS with basic functionality.
-- Documentation for setup and usage instructions.
-- A list of identified improvements and next steps for future development.
+### Problem Analysis

+- **Objective**: Develop an application for the GSA Acquisition Workforce that facilitates the upload, curation, and publication of the Global Supply catalog on platforms like FedMall or GSA Advantage.

+- **Key Features**:
+  - **CSV Upload**: Users can upload CSV files containing product data through a web interface.
+  - **Data Management**: Users can search and edit product catalogs.
+  - **Export and Publish**: Users can download or publish the entire catalog to GSA marketplaces.

+- **Data Structure**:
+  - The CSV file includes fields such as NSN, rep_office, common_name, Description, Price, UI, and AAC.

+- **User Interaction**:
+  - Users interact with the application via a web interface for uploading, searching, editing, downloading, and publishing data.

+- **Technical Constraints**:
+  - The tech stack includes React, Node.js, AWS, TypeScript, USWDS components, RESTful APIs, Sequelize, and Postgres.

+### Assumptions

+- The CSV files are well-formed and adhere to a predefined schema.
+- The application will handle CSV files of varying sizes efficiently.
+- User authentication and authorization are not explicitly mentioned but assumed necessary for secure data handling.
+- The application will integrate with existing GSA platforms for publishing catalogs.

+### Areas of Uncertainty

+- **CSV File Size**: The maximum file size that can be uploaded is not specified.
+- **User Roles**: The problem statement does not specify different user roles or permissions.
+- **Publishing Process**: The exact process and requirements for publishing to GSA marketplaces are not detailed.
+- **Error Handling**: No specifics on how errors (e.g., malformed CSV, upload failures) should be handled.

+### MVP Plan (5-6 Hours)

+1. **CSV Upload Functionality**:
+   - Implement a basic web interface using React for uploading CSV files.
+   - Backend API in Node.js to handle file uploads and store data in Postgres using Sequelize.

+2. **Data Storage**:
+   - Set up a Postgres database to store the uploaded catalog data.
+   - Define a schema based on the CSV structure.

+3. **Basic Search and Edit**:
+   - Implement a simple search feature to query the database for products by NSN or common name.
+   - Allow basic editing of product details through the web interface.

+4. **Download Functionality**:
+   - Provide an option to download the entire catalog as a CSV file.

+5. **Deployment**:
+   - Deploy the application on AWS using the platform engineer's expertise.

+### Stretch Goal

+- **Publish to GSA Marketplaces**:
+  - Implement a basic integration with a GSA marketplace API to publish the catalog.

+### Deliverables

+- Web interface for CSV upload, search, edit, and download.
+- Backend API for handling CSV uploads and data management.
+- Postgres database with a defined schema for catalog data.
+- Basic deployment on AWS.
+- Documentation for setup, usage, and further development.

+### Questions for Improvement

+- What are the specific requirements for publishing to GSA marketplaces?
+- Are there any existing authentication systems we need to integrate with?
+- What are the expected file sizes, and do we need to handle large files differently?
+- Should we implement any specific error handling or logging mechanisms?